 Japanese interiors are characterised by subtle, moody lighting.
 Here’s some examples of Japanese lamps and shoji lamps that can help brighten up, in an understated way, a room that is lacking something.

-Strictly speaking, a “Shoji” refers to a sliding door with washi paper on it.
-The term “Shoji lamp” has become synonymous with lights that are made in a similar style to these doors, out of wood and paper or modern materials that reflect this aesthetic.
-We have a whole section highlighting (see what we did there) our favourite
+Strictly speaking, a “Shoji” refers to a sliding door with washi Japanese paper on it.
+Though not strictly correct, the term “Shoji lamp” has become synonymous with lights that are made in a similar style to these doors, out of wood and paper or modern materials that reflect this aesthetic.

 Look for more Japanese lighting options